sara-nl/clouddocs/knmi-20191119/partB.markdown

 ![SURFsara logo](/images/SURFsara_logo.png)
 </div>

-This is part B of the tutorial [An introduction to SURF HPC Cloud 2019-11-19](.) and covers the following topics:
+This is part B of the tutorial [An introduction to SURF HPC Cloud](.) and covers the following topics:

 1. [Persistence](#persistence)
 2. [Scaling up to a multicore VM](#scaling-up-to-a-multicore-vm)